AdrianPayne/satis.ai/README.md

 - V for Veggie burger
 - B for Bacon

-Burguers are with 2 patties always
+Burguers are made with 1 patty.
 ### OUTPUT

 Types of row: 3